DJMare/Sequelize_RESTfulAPI_Post/README.md

 (19) Open app.js file at the root of the project and include the './model" folder so that the models are available everywhere in the application.: ![Require models in apps js file (Sequelized_RESTfulAPI_Post)](https://user-images.githubusercontent.com/35668707/70858349-a6dfc300-1ece-11ea-99d6-7b67ab1aaebc.JPG)

-(20) Add sequelize sync code above module.exports in the app.js file to ensure that the tables within the models in the project are the same as in the database.:
+(20) Add sequelize sync code above module.exports in the app.js file to ensure that the tables within the models in the project are the same as in the database.: Add models sequelize sync in app js file (Sequelized_RESTfulAPI_Post)

 (21) In the routes/index.js file require the models.: